easy to make Hydro dipped ornaments title image

 Easy to Make Hydro Dipped Ornaments

-DIY Hydro dipped ornaments are so easy, you will be looking around the house for other stuff to hydro dip.
+DIY Hydro dipped ornaments are so easy, that you will be looking around the house for other stuff to hydro dip.

 This will demonstrate the versatility of the hydro dipping method and make you rethink your decor.